 See the final Conference program for full details, and purchase an Access Pass and catch up on all this great content at your on pace:

-We thank our Sponsors
+We want thank our fabulous Sponsors

 In 2018 the Energy Efficiency Council (EEC), Australia's peak body for energy efficiency, energy management and demand response delivered the 10th National Energy Efficiency Conference in Sydney.
 Over the course of a decade, the Conference has built an outstanding reputation as Australia’s flagship event for energy efficiency, distributed generation and demand response.